-The Veldt by Ray Bradbury Escape Room – A Dystopian Short Story Review
+The Veldt Escape Room Activity for Ray Bradbury’s Dystopian Short Story

-Make your students’ final experience with Ray Bradbury’s chilling dystopian story “The Veldt” unforgettable.
-This engaging escape room activity will give your students that “just right” level of challenge as they work to break out of the different tasks.
-Use this spooky short story escape room in October or any time of year to review the literary elements of a short story.
+Make your students’ final experience with Ray Bradbury’s chilling dystopian short story “The Veldt” unforgettable.
+This engaging The Veldt escape room activity will give your students that “just right” challenge as they work to break out of the different tasks.
+Use this spooky escape room in October or any time of year to review short story elements.

-It’s highly recommended that you read, discuss, and interact with the story before putting students through this escape room.
+It’s highly recommended that you read, discuss, and interact with the story before putting students through The Veldt escape room.
 Trust me; the experience is much more fun when students have a solid understanding of the events that transpired in the story!

 There are four breakouts your students will work through: